OviedoVR/DA_Projects_Portifolio/Patient_missed_appointments/README.md

 - Canceled
 - No-Show (patient did not appear and not contacted the clinic

+The main findings and conclusions were posted on [Medium](https://medium.com/@vo.freelancer5/exploring-patient-appointments-on-a-podiatry-clinical-network-62beef32f752)

 # Solution planning

 ## Planning of final product